11 Best Things to do in Rhode Island in the Fall

 Swamp Meadow Covered Bridge in the fall

-If leaf peeping is what you have in mind for a fall outing, jump in the car and take one of these scenic drives through Rhode Island.
+If leaf peeping is what you have in mind for a fall outing, jump in the car and take a scenic drive through Rhode Island.
 My favorite in the fall is through western Rhode Island along Route 102 and the reservoirs and lakes in Johnston and Smithfield.

 Reflections of trees with leaves changing fall colors in the water at Lincoln Woods